jeffwhite-619/jwnode/README.md

 		- -2 to g3 (ground to ground)
 		- g4 to j27 (Bluetooth TXD to NodeMCU RXD)
 		- g5 to j28 (Bluetooth RXD to NodeMCU TXD)

+	- DHT-11 Humidity and Temperature sensor
+		- g8 to j25 (DHT-11 Signal (S) to NodeMCU D7 pin)
+		OR
+		- g7 to j25 (3-pin DHT-11 Signal (S) to NodeMCU D7)

  	- LED
 		- h10 to -8 (330 ohm resistor to ground)